usc-mrel/ismrmrd-pypulseq-matlab-server/README.md

 # FIRE Matlab Server

+## **Please use kSpaceKelvin's matlab server for new development, this repo is only for interaction during the talk and will not be maintained.**

 A lightweight ISMRMRD-compatible image reconstruction server written in MATLAB, inspired by Kristoffer Knudsen's [Gadgetron Python ISMRMRD Server](https://github.com/kristofferknudsen/gadgetron-python-ismrmrd-server).

 ## Getting Started